tomjoht/learnapidoc/_docs/using_an_api_like_a_developer/docapis_scenario_for_using_weather_api.md

 {: .tip}
 Here's the Aeris weather forecast API in action making mostly the same calls as I showed earlier with OpenWeatherMap: <a href="https://idratherbewriting.com/learnapidoc/assets/files/wind-aeris.html" alt="Aeris example">idratherbewriting.com/learnapidoc/assets/files/wind-aeris.html</a>.

-For this scenario, there are dozens of different weather APIs we could use.
-As you create your API documentation, think about whether your users have the same decisions to make.
-Are there several other APIs that developers can choose from for the same information?
+For our development scenario (showing weather on a website), there are dozens of different weather APIs we could use.
+As you create your API documentation, think about how your users might have to make the same decisions in choosing APIs.
+Are there several APIs that provide similar information?
 What will make your API stand out more?
-Although you probably can't define your product roadmap, you might at least argue that the docs for your API will be superior!
+Although you probably can't pick and choose what information your API returns, you might at least argue that the docs for your API will be superior!

 ## More weather APIs